Please note: As of October 1, 2002, FDA charges a fee for review of Premarket Approvals

 Technical Sections: The technical sections containing data and information should allow FDA to determine whether to approve or disapprove the application.
 These sections are usually divided into non-clinical laboratory studies and clinical investigations.

-Non-clinical Laboratory Studies' Section: Non-clinical laboratory studies' section includes information on microbiology, toxicology, immunology, biocompatibility, stress, wear, shelf life, and other laboratory or animal tests.
+Non-clinical Laboratory Studies Section: Non-clinical laboratory studies section includes information on microbiology, toxicology, immunology, biocompatibility, stress, wear, shelf life, and other laboratory or animal tests.
 Non-clinical studies for safety evaluation must be conducted in compliance with 21CFR Part 58 (Good Laboratory Practice for Nonclinical Laboratory Studies).
 To assist you in determining the appropriate preclinical bench studies for your device, refer to the applicable guidance documents and standards identified in the Product Classification database for your device.
 You may also seek input from the review branch via the Pre-Submission Program.

 Like other scientific reports, FDA has observed problems with study designs, study conduct, data analyses, presentations, and conclusions.
 Investigators should always consult all applicable FDA guidance documents, industry standards, and recommended practices.
 Numerous device-specific FDA guidance documents that describe data requirements are available.
 Study protocols should include all applicable elements described in the device-specific guidance documents.